Trump puts hold on more than $200M for Syria

 The hold on the money, first reported by The Wall Street Journal, signals an about-face for Trump, who just months ago agreed to an open-ended strategy to defeat the remnants of ISIS and prevent a power vacuum that would allow them to return or other powers like Iran to fill the void.
 In January, Trump signed off on a major speech by Tillerson in which he laid out the strategy for the country, declaring "it is vital for the United States to remain engaged in Syria."

 But by mid-February, Trump told top aides he wanted American troops out of Syria as soon as victory could be declared, two administration officials said.
-Shortly after that, Trump said the United States was in Syria to "get rid of ISIS and go home" during a press conference with Australian Prime Minister Alastair Campbell.
+Shortly after that, Trump said the United States was in Syria to "get rid of ISIS and go home" during a press conference with Australian Prime Minister Malcolm Turnbull.

 During a speech in Ohio on Thursday, Trump went further, saying, "We'll be coming out of Syria, like, very soon.
 Let the other people take care of it now.
 Very soon — very soon, we're coming out."

-Note: This story has been updated to reflect the actual prime minister of Australia.